 Legal Education Data Deck

-AccessLex prepares the Legal Education Data Deck for the use of the legal education community, policymakers, and others interested in viewing a snapshot of certain data and trends organized around our three driving principles: access, affordability and value.
+AccessLex prepares the Legal Education Data Deck for the use of the legal education community, policymakers, and others interested in the latest law student trends organized around our three driving principles: access, affordability, and value.
 The Data Deck is a living document that is updated periodically, and we are happy to announce the most recent version is now available.
-The updated data deck trends the latest admission, enrollment, degrees awarded, tuition, and grants awarded data from the most recent ABA Standard 509, LSAC, and National Center for Education Statistics reports.
-Notable updates include:
+The updated deck illustrates snapshots and trends on the parental education, undergraduate debt, scholarship aid, bar passage rates, starting salaries, and perceived J.D. value of today’s law students.
+Notable updates include the following:

 The data contained herein exists thanks to the work of the Law School Admission Council, the National Conference of Bar Examiners, the National Association for Law Placement, the American Bar Association Section of Legal Education and Admissions to the Bar, the U.S. Department of Education and the Department of Labor.
 We thank these and other organizations for making such data available.